-While email marketing has the potential to bring strong performance in an increasingly challenging digital marketing landscape, there are a variety of legal considerations to account for before undertaking email marketing.
-Whether it is enforcement from the Federal Trade Commission (FTC) or other regulators in relation to the CAN-SPAM Act in the United States, Canada’s Anti-Spam Legislation (CASL), the EU’s and UK’s GDPR, the UK’s Privacy and Electronic Communications Regulations (PECR), or other state privacy laws, marketers using email as a channel for marketing should ensure that they maximize benefits from email marketing while minimizing regulatory risk.
+While email marketing can deliver strong performance in an increasingly challenging digital marketing landscape, there are several legal considerations to account for before undertaking it.
+Whether it is enforcement from the Federal Trade Commission (FTC) or other regulators in relation to the CAN-SPAM Act in the United States, Canada’s Anti-Spam Legislation (CASL), the EU’s and UK’s GDPR, the UK’s Privacy and Electronic Communications Regulations (PECR), or other state privacy laws as well as state email specific laws such as Washington’s CEMA, marketers using email as a channel for marketing should ensure that they maximize benefits from email marketing while minimizing regulatory risk.

 Some recent email marketing-specific enforcement actions include the following: